zavolanlab/bindz-rbp/README.md

 Inside this repository we have included a snapshot of a database of Position Weight Matrices for distinct RNA binding proteins ([ATtRACT]: 26-08-2020).
 We suggest to use the pre-formatted files which we have already prepared: `resources/ATtRACT_hsa` and `resources/ATtRACT_mmu` for *Homo sapiens* and *Mus musculus*, respectively.

-However, if the user would like to download the and parse a new version of matrices from ATtRACT we describe the procedure below:
+However, if the user would like to download and parse a new version of matrices from ATtRACT we describe the procedure below:

 Please change directory to the pipeline's root directory: